WPoets/awesome-enterprise/README.md

 * Improved: Added support so that the awesome shortcodes can be used to write the script.
 * Improved: Added better logging for SQL queries
 * Improved: Using the latest version of less.php
-* Improved: In awesome controller for pages - added support to handle sub-pages in the apps.
+* Improved: In Awesome Controller for pages - added support to handle sub-pages in the apps.
 * Improved: Changed the implementation for taxonomy to support parent-child urls
 * Fixed: When you use Hindi for slug in WordPress, it saves the name in URL encoded format, and that check was failing
-* Fixed: In error log, decided to stop logging open_basedir error for minify.php as it is mostly css file url
+* Fixed: In the error log, decided to stop logging open_basedir error for minify.php, as it is mostly css file URL
 * Fixed: Undefined array key "auth"
 * Fixed: Undefined array key "extension"